lucpattyn/oauth2/README.md

 ## Necessary Includes

-The main include file is basically oauth2.hpp which was generated mostly using ChatGPT prompt.
+The main include file is basically 'oauth2.hpp' which was mostly generated using ChatGPT prompt.
-Need Httplib - a header only C++ lib to run the webserver.
+Need Httplib - a header only C++ lib (httplib.h) to run the webserver.
-Json parsing, Json Web Token libraries are also required which is placed in the include directory.
+Additionally Json parsing and Json Web Token libraries are required which are placed in the include directory.

 ## Sample Usage

-main.cpp shows how to include and call the apis in the the header.
+main.cpp shows how to include and call the apis of the header (oauth2.hpp).

-You initially generate a key for hasing algorithm and set the private and public key based on which the final access-token would be generated.
+You initially generate a key for hasing algorithm for access token and set the private and public keys to that.
 Since we are using HS256 algorithm so both private and public key is the same.

 Then set the required variables OAuth2::client_verifier, OAuth2::client_authenticator